Monday, February 27, 2017

 Unwilling Addict: FOD, SOD (only this desire is against his taking the drug), SOV, but now he cannot act on these SOV, so he's not free).
 Remember, to be free one has to either formulate a SOV or be able to act on it.

-Punishment: How do compatibilists see punishment? p.
+Punishment: How do compatibilists see punishment? look at p.
 203. Punishment cannot be retributive (eye-for-an-eye).
 The only legitimate way of punishment is rehabilitation and deterrence.
 Criminal actions are dictated by genes and habits (nature and nurture).
 Retributive punishment makes sense if it's deserved.
 But nothing people do is up to them.

 Libet's Neurophysiological challenge: it seems to show that consciousness of a decision arises only after the decision has already been made (the 300 millisecond gap between the decision to press the button and the brain signal).
 Rebuttal by libertarians: There's a difference between making a "conscious decision" and a "meta-conscious decision" (meta-conscious awareness is second order).
 For the libertarian, the subject in Libet's report is not having a "conscious" but a "meta-conscious" decision.
 So it's no surprise that it happens "after" the conscious decision was made.